dang1412/ccex-api/README.md

 - Support for both Nodejs and Browser environments
 - Modular structure make sure you include minimum code as you need (exspecially for client side application)
 - Option to bypass cors request problem in browser with [proxy](https://github.com/Rob--W/cors-anywhere)
-- More to come: Tradingview datafeed for each exchange, private rest api with api key...
+- More to come: Tradingview datafeed, private rest api with api key...

 # Modular structure
 This sample of one way dependencies diagram demonstrates how modules are structured and combined.
 This may differentiated from one exchange to another.